graph-massivizer/graph-massivizer-toolkit/README.md

 docker run --rm -e ROLE=workflow_manager gm/runtime:latest
 ```

-# executing
+# Execution

 Please make sure Docker runs on your system.
+The script `simulate.sh` is provided for quick execution of the default simulation on a local machine.

 The main executable is in /exectuables/cli.py, it can be executed as